Vasanthabalaji01/www-projectchapter-example/tab_upcomingevents.md

 <h2>Upcoming Events</h2>

-<p>Stay tuned for our upcoming events!
-We have exciting meetups, webinars, and workshops planned for you.
-Keep an eye on this page for updates and details.</p>
+<p>Stay tuned for our upcoming events! <br>
+We have exciting meetups, webinars, and workshops planned for you.<br> Keep an eye on this page for updates and details.</p>

 ![Coming Soon](assets/images/coming_soon.gif)